 Discovery Place Kids - Huntersville offers a kid's museum with interactive exhibits for the whole family!
 If it's a rainy day this is a great place to visit with so many activities and educational sections that offer learning opportunities while also having a lot of fun so it doesn't feel like learning.
 If you think you will go more than once it's definitely worth grabbing a membership!
 They are open late on Tuesday nights!

 Carolina Renaissance Festival - A 25-acre renaissance themed amusement park is among the largest Renaissance fairs in America.
-The festival is set on a fictional storybook village of "Fairhaven."
+The festival is set in a fictional storybook village of "Fairhaven."
 With 375 acres of autumn woodlands, this open-air artisan marketplace is complete with 16th-century European architecture.
 The Carolina Renaissance Festival is truly one of the best things to do in Huntersville!
-In its fall season it will see over 195,000 people to the festival.
+In its fall season, it will see over 195,000 people to the festival.

 Restaurants, Breweries, and Wineries in Huntersville, NC